 The need to conserve Long Reef was recognised in the 1970s.

-By the 1970s Long Reef’s aquatic flora and fauna had become seriously depleted due to intensive collection for food and bait.
+By then, Long Reef’s aquatic flora and fauna had become seriously depleted due to the intensive collection of food and bait.

 Many other activities can be enjoyed at Long Reef Aquatic Reserve, including snorkelling, diving, line fishing and spearfishing for finfish (fish with a backbone), surfing, boating, exploring the rock platform or just taking in the beauty of the area.